roobie/roobie.github.io/_drafts/uniform-accessor-javascript.md

 // application module
 import api from 'api';

-// should print 40
 api.getUser(1).then(user => {
-  console.log(user.fullName, user.age);
+  console.log(user.fullName, user.age); // "Stephen Smith", 40
 });
 ```

-We would be able to access the properties, as usual, on the object.

-If the underlying API would change to return the birth date of the person instead of the current age
+All is fine and dandy, for a while.
+Then, the owner of the HTTP API updates the format of the data that is returned (and it's not versioned), so we have to update our code.

 ```
 GET /users/1